-Top 3 Exercises to Maintain a Healthy Back
+Top 3 Exercises to Strengthen Your Core for a Healthy Back

 80% of people will experience back pain at some point in their life.
 And it’s one of the top reasons an individual seeks out the advice of their family doctor and physical therapist.